marijnwijbenga/frontend-webdev-exercises/README.md

 76. Flex layout from form input
 77. Whack a mole game
 78. Audio visualization
-79. Tetris
+79. Classic Games
-80. Pong
+    - Pong
+    - Astroids
+    - Pacman
-81. Multi sort & filter list (sort by different values, also filter values)
+80. Multi sort & filter list (sort by different values, also filter values)
-82. 2D platform game
+81. 2D platform game
-83. Circle with smaller circles in it that move a straight line but appear to be cirling (https://imgur.com/a/aOnzerj)
+82. Circle with smaller circles in it that move a straight line but appear to be cirling (https://imgur.com/a/aOnzerj)
-84. Pixelart Editor
+83. Pixelart Editor
-85. create an OS with JS
+84. create an OS with JS

 # sources